quinscape/spring-jsview-starter/README.md

 ## Integrating other JavaScript Frameworks / Libraries

-React.js is the default view technology because of a special fondness I have for this view technology and historically connecting react to Java was the main impetus of creating this.
+React.js is the default view technology because of a special fondness I have for this view technology and historically connecting react to Java was the main impetus for creating this.

 But on the other hand, there is nothing intrinsically connecting "spring-jsview" to react.